Gray wolf population by country: Russia

 Russian wolves have no legal protection and, according to official estimates, number about 67,000 (as of 2021), yet the actual number is suspected to be much higher.
 The population has been increasing since the late 1980s, when their number was estimated at 4,500.
 Some villages in Chechnya's Nadterechny district have been reporting increasing wolf numbers since the decrease of military activities.
 On the other hand, in more populated regions of Central and Southern Russia the number of wolves is very small.
 In some regions, bounties are paid for the destruction of wolves and dens.
-Wolves live in comparatively few numbers in the Sikhote-Alin region due to competition with a growing tiger population.
+Wolves live in comparatively few numbers in the Sikhote-Alin region due to competition with a growing Siberian tiger population.
 This competitive exclusion of wolves by tigers has been used by Russian conservationists to convince hunters in the Far East to tolerate the big cats, as they are less harmful to livestock, and are effective in controlling the latter's numbers.
 No livestock damage compensation is paid.